k-wong/cats-appear/README.md

 - Displays a random cat gif every 2-10 minutes.
 - Summon a cat gif immediately by clicking the extension icon.
 - Does not collect, transmit, or store user data.
+- Extensible - add your own gifs into cats/, and update background.js to include them.

 ## Local Installation